Producing Organic Horticultural Crops

 Herb crops for cosmetic uses are also gaining prominence.
 Willow herb (fireweed) is one example.
 Much of it is gathered from the wild, rather than being cultivated.

 The list of suitable fruit crops for organic production in Saskatchewan is rather limited.

 - Sea buckthorn - this fruit does not have a fresh market, but has been marketed in processed form.
 It is often regarded as a nutraceutical product because of its high nutritional value.
 Harvesting and marketing are the main challenges with this crop.
 Suckering can also be a problem in established plantations.
 Development of thornless cultivars is deemed desirable for the prairie region.

-- Sour cherries - new hardy cultivars developed by the University of Saskatchewan are showing much promise, and it should be possible to grow them organically, at least initially.
+- Sour cherries - the hardy cultivars developed by the University of Saskatchewan are showing much promise, and it should be possible to grow them organically.
 In time, pest control may be more difficult.
 Carmine Jewel was the first sour cherry released by the University of Saskatchewan in 1999.
 "Romance" series including "Juliet", "Crimson Passion", "Valentine", "Romeo" and "Cupid" were released in 2004.
 Various fruit flies, and possibly caterpillars, may need to be controlled on cherries.

 - Apples - have been grown organically in various parts of Canada and the USA.
 They are not without challenges.
 In recent years, apple maggot has become established in Saskatchewan and will have an impact on whether organic production is feasible here.
 Apple seed chalcid and fireblight can also cause problems.
 Apples have not been a traditional commercial crop on the prairies, but newer cultivars, with improved quality and hardiness, are making commercial ventures less risky.
 At present, organic production here should be considered only on a trial basis.
 Plums should also be considered in this category.